crt26/pqc-evaluation-tools/README.md

 However, as the OQS libraries are still developing projects, if any major changes have occurred to their code bases, this project's automation scripts may not be able to accommodate this.
 If this does happen, please report an issue to this repositories GitHub page where it will be addressed as soon as possible.
 In the meantime, it is possible to change the versions of the OQS libraries used by the benchmarking suite.
 This is detailed further in the [Installation Instructions](#installation-instructions) section.

+> **Notice 1:** The HQC KEM algorithms are disabled by default in recent Liboqs versions due to a disclosed IND-CCA2 vulnerability.
+For benchmarking purposes, the setup process includes an optional flag to enable HQC, accompanied by a user confirmation prompt and warning.
+For instructions on enabling HQC, see the [Advanced Setup Configuration Guide](docs/advanced-setup-configuration.md), and refer to the [Disclaimer Document](./DISCLAIMER.md) for more information on this issue.

-> Notice: Memory profiling for Falcon algorithm variants is currently non-functional on **ARM** systems due to issues with the scheme and the Valgrind Massif tool.
+> **Notice 2:** Memory profiling for Falcon algorithm variants is currently non-functional on **ARM** systems due to issues with the scheme and the Valgrind Massif tool.
 Please see the [bug report](https://github.com/open-quantum-safe/liboqs/issues/1761) for details.
 Testing and parsing remain fully functional for all other algorithms.

 ## Installation Instructions
 The standard setup process uses the latest versions of the OQS libraries and performs automatic system detection and installation of the benchmarking suite.
 It supports various installation modes that determine which OQS libraries are downloaded and built, depending on your environment.